jonnyarnold/learning-ruby/2-GuessTheNumber.md

 Luckily, Ruby has an instruction to stop doing things forever: `break`.
 When the computer reads `break`, it will stop the loop and carry on after the `end`.

-If you trust me any more, type this program in and press *Play*:
+If you trust me any more, type this program in and press *Run*:

 ```ruby
 loop do